 \section{Abstract}

-Diffusion models have achieved remarkable results in generating high-quality, diverse, and creative images.
-However, when it comes to text-based image generation, they often fail to capture the intended meaning presented in the text.
-For instance, a specified object may not be generated, an unnecessary object may be generated, and an adjective may alter objects it was not intended to modify.
-Moreover, we found that relationships indicating possession between objects are often overlooked.
-While users' intentions in text are diverse, existing methods tend to specialize in only some aspects of these.
-In this paper, we propose Predicated Diffusion, a unified framework to express users' intentions.
-We consider that the root of the above issues lies in the text encoder, which often focuses only on individual words and neglects the logical relationships between them.
-The proposed method does not solely rely on the text encoder, but instead, represents the intended meaning in the text as propositions using predicate logic and treats the pixels in the attention maps as the fuzzy predicates.
-This enables us to obtain a differentiable loss function that makes the image fulfill the proposition by minimizing it.
-When compared to several existing methods, we demonstrated that Predicated Diffusion can generate images that are more faithful to various text prompts, as verified by human evaluators and pretrained image-text models.
+Diffusion models have achieved remarkable success in generating high-quality, diverse, and creative images.
+However, in text-based image generation, they often struggle to accurately capture the intended meaning of the text.
+For instance, a specified object might not be generated, or an adjective might incorrectly alter unintended objects.
+Moreover, we found that relationships indicating possession between objects are frequently overlooked.
+Despite the diversity of users' intentions in text, existing methods often focus on only some aspects of these intentions.
+In this paper, we propose Predicated Diffusion, a unified framework designed to more effectively express users' intentions.
+It represents the intended meaning as propositions using predicate logic and treats the pixels in attention maps as fuzzy predicates.
+This approach provides a differentiable loss function that offers guidance for the image generation process to better fulfill the propositions.
+Comparative evaluations with existing methods demonstrated that Predicated Diffusion excels in generating images faithful to various text prompts, while maintaining high image quality, as validated by human evaluators and pretrained image-text models.